* Asking EU court to quash record fine levied in 2009

 * Lawyers say regulator's evidence "profoundly inadequate"

-* EU says Intel "carefully camouflaged anti-competitive practices"
+* EU says Intel "carefully camouflaged anti-competitive

 * Judges set to rule in coming months